-The Aeronautics and Astronautics Department is committed to provide a safe working environment for its employees.
-It is the employee's obligation to report and/or correct identifiable hazards and unsafe conditions.
+The Aeronautics and Astronautics Department is committed to provide a safe working environment.
+It is the individual's obligation to report and/or correct identifiable hazards and unsafe conditions.

 All members of the Stanford community should be familiar with the resources on the Stanford Environmental Health and Safety (EH&S) website.